 Physical Education (“PE”): Physical education is an academic subject that provides a planned, sequential, K-12 standards-based program of curricula and instruction designed to develop motor skills, knowledge and behaviors for healthy, active living, physical fitness, sportsmanship, self-efficacy and emotional intelligence.

 Rewards: Incentives offered to students in recognition of good behavior or performance whether offered before, during or after school.
-Includes individual rewards from teachers or other school staff, as well as small or large group events rewarding attendance, academic achievement, etc., such as a pizza party or breakfast with the Principal.

 B. Competitive Foods